 Resource class teachers focused on the latest research ideas, learning strategies, accommodations, strengthening weak areas and helping students to adapt to lessons they found difficult.
 Teachers with special education backgrounds and certification in learning disabilities were uniquely qualified to address areas like dyslexia, reading and math disabilities, gross and fine motor skills, writing, spelling, and hyperactivity.
 Students with serious reading disabilities often found the resource class a place of refuge.

-The resource class also helped students pick up the skills they needed to successfully spend the rest of their school day in their mainstreamed regular classes.
-When done right, special education resource teachers collaborated with regular education teachers to make sure students did their best in the regular classes.
-Indeed, part of the objective of the resource class was to arm students with the necessary tools to succeed in regular classes.
+The resource class also helped students pick up the skills they needed to successfully spend the rest of their school day in their mainstreamed general classes.
+When done right, special education resource teachers collaborated with general education teachers to make sure students did their best in the general classes.
+Indeed, part of the objective of the resource class was to arm students with the necessary tools to succeed in general classes.

 Sadly, the resource class for students with learning disabilities is on its way out, if it isn’t already gone.
 I am always saddened when I hear parents complain that their child with dyslexia or a host of other mild/moderate disabilities can find little in the way of assistance in their public schools.
 Parents are growing more dissatisfied to find they have fewer services.
 Resource classes are increasingly a thing of the past.